TheLakeMan/Hyperion/docs/guides/deployment.md

-# TinyAI Deployment Guide
+# Hyperion Deployment Guide

 ## Overview

-This guide covers the deployment of TinyAI models in production environments, including packaging, version management, and deployment verification.
+This guide covers the deployment of Hyperion models in production environments, including packaging, version management, and deployment verification.

 ## Model Packaging

 ### Model Format

-TinyAI models are packaged in a custom format that includes:
+Hyperion models are packaged in a custom format that includes:
 - Model architecture definition
 - Quantized weights
 - Configuration parameters